 If you’re coming to the park from the north, you’ll find Alex Raskin Antiques!
 Since Savannah is such a historic city, there are tons of antique shops here.
 This shop is one of the best, and since it’s located right on the corner of the park, it’s also one of the easiest to access!

 Photos On Jones Street

-If you walk a block up from the park/antique shop, you’ll hit Jones Street.
+If you walk a block up from the park / antique shop, you’ll hit Jones Street.
 This street is renowned for being the “Prettiest Street in Savannah” by publications like Southern Living, Visit Savannah, and my blog (lol)!
 It really is though!
 This street is lined with trees covered in Spanish moss (ugh my fav), gas-lit lanterns, colorful row homes, and cobblestone streets.
 The complete package.
 Whether you’re a professional photographer or just a tourist, be sure to take a stroll down this street.
-Preferably at the end of your 2 days in Savannah during golden hour!
+Preferably at the end of your Savannah itinerary and during golden hour!

 By now you’re probably exhausted and starving!
 It’s time for dinner.
 Savannah has some of the best food I’ve ever eaten, so you really can’t go wrong, but I recommend The Public Kitchen & Bar!
 This restaurant is located in the heart of downtown, right off of one of Savannah’s many squares.
 There’s a rooftop here that overlooks the city – offering the perfect view of the horse drawn carriages below.
 If you choose to dine here, be sure to order the Savannah Shrimp and Grits.
 It was to-die-for.